amriteshx1/cv-generator/README.md

 # cv-generator
-A simple React app for generating CVs/résumés.
-Users can input their details and preview a formatted résumé in real time.
+A React app for generating CVs/résumés where users can input their details and preview a formatted résumé in real time.🚀